Virtual Urgent Care Now Available for Denver Health MyChart Users

-With its hospital-wide dedication to opioid addiction eradication, supported by a full-service Behavioral Health Services and Addiction Center, Denver Health is working in partnership with the City of Denver on a five-year plan to directly confront this national health challenge.
+With its hospital-wide dedication to opioid addiction eradication, supported by a full-service Behavioral Health Services and Addiction Treatment Services, Denver Health is working in partnership with the City of Denver on a five-year plan to directly confront this national health challenge.

 Denver Health joins the City of Denver alongside more than 100 governmental agencies and community organizations in its Opioid Response Strategic Plan, designed to: